agueric/first_app/Documents/rails_projects/first_app/README.md

 # Ruby on Rails First app.
-Testing
+Class examples

-This is my first application for
+This is my first application for the
-[*Ruby on Rails*]
+[*Ruby on Rails*] class.
+For 1st semester 2013 students.